teticio/ec2-slackbot/README.md

 The instances establish a connection using SSH over SSM.

-For AWS, you need to perform the following steps:
+The following steps need to be performed on AWS:

 1. Create a role and attach the `AmazonSSMManagedInstanceCore` policy to it.
 Then, set the `iam_instance_profile` in `config.yaml` to the name of this profile.
 2. If your `subnet` is private, you will need to [configure your VPC endpoints](https://repost.aws/knowledge-center/ec2-systems-manager-vpc-endpoints) to allow SSM connections.